Patients benefiting from rare disease research

-Read stories from some of our families involved in the pioneering research that will take place in the Zayed Centre for Research.
+Read stories from some of our families involved in the pioneering research taking place in the Zayed Centre for Research.

-One of the main areas of research within the Zayed Centre for Research will be to develop new gene therapy approaches to offer transformative and curative therapies for a wide range of genetic diseases. ince 2001, more than 70 children have been treated with gene therapy for immune system disorders at GOSH including Nina, aged 7.
+One of the main areas of research within the Zayed Centre for Research is the development of new gene therapy approaches to offer transformative and curative therapies for a wide range of genetic diseases.
+Since 2001, more than 100 children have been treated with gene therapy for dozens of different diseases at GOSH including Nina.

 Kai was one of the first patients to be treated at the Zayed Centre for Research.
 Kai has hypertrophic cardiomyopathy, a rare cardiac condition.
 Learn about Kai's story and how he is taking part in a research project at the Centre, which is aiming to discover new biological markers of inherited cardiac conditions.